asimovpp/asimov-ccs/build_tools/build_system_readme.md

 Some extra scripts are used to work around inflexibilities in Makefiles:

 - `filter-out.py` : filters out filenames from a list without taking the path into account
-- `fix_makefile.py` : brute force fix to adding the compile command to all file dependency rules

 Additional information can be provided to the build system using doxygen build tags.
 For example, `!> @build mpi` or `!> @build petsc`.
 Multiple tags can be put on a single line: `!> @build mpi petsc`.
 This information could be used to know when to add compile flags for required libraries/headers, though this has not been added to the Makefile yet.
 Procesisng tags is handled by `process_build_tags.py`, which outputs a variable that can be used in a Makefile rule, e.g. `PETSC_OBJ = file1.o file2.o`.